-This semester, we will study a repertoire of more than 130 musical works, contained in the Norton Anthology of Western Music, 7th ed., volumes 1 and 2 (NAWM) They are listed on three web pages linked to this one, grouped by historical period: Ancient and Medieval, Renaissance, and Baroque.
+This semester, we will study a repertoire of more than 130 musical works, contained in the Norton Anthology of Western Music, 7th ed., volumes 1 and 2 (NAWM) They are listed on four web pages linked to this one, grouped by historical period: Ancient and Medieval, Renaissance, Seventeenth Century, and Eighteenth Century.
 These lists are arranged by topic, in the same order as the topics on the course schedule.

-You should get to know the pieces in NAWM and SR 4 as individual works, as representatives of major genres and styles of the past, and as pieces that can be used for comparison to illuminate what is distinctive about other pieces.
+You should get to know the pieces in NAWM as individual works, as representatives of major genres and styles of the past, and as pieces that can be used for comparison to illuminate what is distinctive about other pieces.
 You should listen to each at least twice, read the commentary carefully, and write onto the score in NAWM notes from the commentary, HWM, or class that help you understand the piece and review it quickly (such as marking formal units and themes, highlighting important passages, and the like).

-For works not otherwise marked, you will be expected to be able to identify the composer, title, genre, and approximate date; describe the piece’s principal stylistic features; discuss the relation of the music to its text (if it has one); and indicate its social function and the probable circumstances of its performance.
+For pieces marked with an asterisk (*), you will be expected to be able to identify the composer, title, genre, and approximate date; describe the piece’s principal stylistic features; discuss the relation of the music to its text (if it has one); and indicate its social function and the probable circumstances of its performance.

-For works marked with a plus sign (+), what you must know is not the individual work, but the type of work it represents (types of chant in NAWM 3, 4, and 44a, and types of early polyphony in NAWM 14 and 15).
-Thus, you will not be asked to identify the composer (unknown, in any case) or title, but you will be expected to describe the genre, principal stylistic features, social function, and performance circumstances.
+For pieces marked with a plus sign (+), what you must know is not the individual work but the type of work it represents (types of chant in NAWM 3 and 4, and types of early polyphony in NAWM 14 and 15).
+Thus, you will not be asked to identify the composer (unknown, in any case) or title, but you will be expected to describe the genre, approximate date (if known), principal stylistic features, social function, and performance circumstances.

 All of the music we study will provide examples you can refer to in writing short answers and essays on the written examinations.
-The listening and score questions on quizzes and examinations will include "known works" drawn from the listening list and also "unknown works," pieces not on the listening list that are also representative examples of a certain genre, style, or composer that we have studied.
-For the latter, you will be asked to identify, not the piece itself, but the genre, style, probable composer, and approximate date, and to provide reasons for your answer.
-Generally, these unknown works will share many features with at least one work we have studied, so the greater your familiarity with the pieces on the listening list, the easier it will be to identify the unknown works.
-Works marked with a plus sign ( + ) will be tested using unknowns only; thus, you do not need to memorize titles for these works.
+The listening and score questions on quizzes and examinations will include "known" works drawn from the repertoire list and also "unknown" works, pieces not on the repertoire list that are also representative examples of a certain genre, style, or composer that we have studied.

-The Listening List is organized by period, on the following links:
+The Repertoire List is organized by period, on the following links: